Brand Embrace Embodies Findability

 Tell a single story across devices, channels, and formats

-Marketing elasticity takes into account channel variable’s sensitivity to changes in device variables, locations, etc….
-As the buyer changes their behavior the journey and resulting story needs to adapt.
+Marketing elasticity takes into account channel variable’s sensitivity to changes in device variables, locations, etc… As the buyer changes their behavior the journey and resulting story need to adapt.

 Driving Digital Transformation in Marketing

 Findability needs to be part of your digital transformation strategy as tactically three and more different aspects of your digital marketing efforts/channels need to be in sync.
 Being found in the search engine results pages is the beginning of the buyer journey.
 Finding what they are looking for on your site is where the user hopefully converts or ends up leaving frustrated if you fail to deliver.

 How much beachfront property do you own on the search results page?
 Not just for your branded terms but for the categories you care most about?
 Why cant anyone find your website?
 Don’t be invisible to the search engines!

 What’s this thing called the SERP — the search engine results page — stake your claim on this valuable piece of online real estate for your categories as well as the brand.
 It’s the piece of the internet that every B2B, B2c, and B2B2C company craves, however very few realize.
 Frankly, your successful land grab is the difference between your online business winning and losing.

 Increasing the visibility of your website, paid placements (Text Ads, PLAs’), other assets (News, Videos, Images), and your social platform profiles in a search engine’s results are what findability is all about when it comes to SERPs.